 2. Best Under $1000 – Taylor 214ce

-Taylor’s 200 series guitars are all about delivering that high-end Taylor experience at a price that won’t break your bank, making them an ideal middle-ground for intermediate or advanced guitarists.
+Taylor’s 200 series guitars are all about delivering that high-end Taylor experience at a price that won’t break the bank, making them an ideal middle-ground for intermediate or advanced guitarists.

 Taylor’s craftsmanship and build quality clearly reflects in this guitar.

-Every aspect of the guitar, be it the sight, voice and feel, are distinctively and unmistakably Taylor.
+Every aspect of the guitar, be it the sight, voice, and feel, is distinctively and unmistakably Taylor.

 The 214ce sports a simple aesthetic, but the real beauty lies in the premium craftsmanship.